jh1993/Bugfixes/README.txt

 - Thunder Strike Storm Power upgrade now properly stuns for twice the duration.
 - Orbs no longer disappear when completely surrounded.
 They still disappear when reaching their destinations.
 - Trying to examine upgrades on Orb Control no longer crashes the game.
 - Hibernation will now remove itself if a unit loses the living tag.
-Only possible with Hollow Flesh, but still a bug.
 - Bone Wizard, Idol of Sorcery, Gemini Twin, Yggdrasil, Tombstone, Red Rider, Night Hag, Tablets, Volcano Turtle, Jack-o-Lantern, Pillar of Worms, Fallen Angel, Translocator, phoenixes, goatias, and tablets now all show their threat areas appropriately, or at least more helpfully.
 - If an ability is on cooldown then it won't show up in threatened areas.
 - Multicast used to not work if you cast the last charge of a spell.